MaksymBondarchuk/Ant-Algorithm-for-the-Graph-Colouring-Problem/README.md

 with the order of the graph.

 <img src="/images/Figure 1.png">
-Figure 1: Movement of an ant towards the worst local node (the gures indicate the number of violations of each node).
+Figure 1: Movement of an ant towards the worst local node (numbers indicate the number of violations of each node).